Who is affected by eating disorders?

 Many changes occur in our bodies during adolescence.
 These changes can be very difficult for some youth.
 Sometimes, those who are dissatisfied with their bodies will turn to disordered eating.
 However, there are many risk factors for eating disorders, and not everyone who is unhappy with their body will develop an eating disorder.

-The information we get about eating disorders from television, magazines or our friends is often not true.
-For example, many people believe that only teenage girls and women have eating disorders.
-Others wrongly think disordered eating is a choice rather than an illness.
+The information we get about eating disorders from television, magazines or social media is not always true.
+For example, some people view eating disorders as a choice rather than serious biological illnesses.